 If you do nothing else on this special day, play with your dog.
 Your dog gives you so much.
 Give something back.

-Don’t just through a ball for your dog to chase.
+Don’t just throw a ball for your dog to chase.
 Make a fuss when he or she brings it back.
 Engage with your dog.
 Make yourself part of the game.

 Showing your dog how much you’re enjoying the game will give he or she so much more enjoyment.
 Go on.
 Let your hair down.
 It is Spoil Your Dog Day after all!

-And by the way, before we offend too many dog trainers, we don’t mean let your dog get away with blue murder when we talk in terms of spoiling a dog on Spoil Your Dog Day.
+And by the way, before I offend too many dog trainers, I don’t mean let your dog get away with blue murder when I talk in terms of spoiling a dog on Spoil Your Dog Day.

 Whatever you do on this special day, make it fun but make it safe for your best friend!